akilamunasinghe/ansible-ei-esb/README.md

 Run the following command to run the scripts.

 `ansible-playbook -i dev site.yml`

+Run the following command to deploy the Capps.

+`ansible-playbook -i dev capp_deployment.yml`

 If you need to alter the configurations given, please change the parameterized values in the yaml files under `group_vars` and `host_vars`.